paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-072-semiconductor-research.md

 <a id="section-4602"></a>
 ## § 4602.
 Grants to Sematech
 **(a) Authority to make grants** The Secretary of Defense shall make grants, in accordance with [section 6304 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section6304&num=0&edition=prelim), to Sematech in order to defray expenses incurred by Sematech in conducting research on and development of semiconductor manufacturing technology.
-The grants shall be made in accordance with a memorandum of understanding entered into under subsection (b) of this section.
+The grants shall be made in accordance with a memorandum of understanding entered into under subsection (b).

 **(b) Memorandum of understanding** The Secretary of Defense shall enter into a memorandum of understanding with Sematech for the purposes of this subchapter.
 The memorandum of understanding shall require the following: